nimzi/FunctionalProgramming/README.md

     | Admin a when Admin.isAuthenticated u -> //...
 ```

-...with **one** downside being that since F# and OCaml do not support function overloading we have to separate the versions of auth functions into the corresponding modules (we had to create modules `Guest` and `Admin` without having a construct enforce an interface).
+...with **one** downside being that since F# and OCaml do not support function overloading we have to separate the versions of auth functions into the corresponding modules (we had to create modules `Guest` and `Admin` without having a construct to enforce an interface).
 Previously we used `Authenticated<_>` as a semantic label of sorts to define a concept.
-This is extremely useful for documenting the intent.
+The former is extremely useful for documenting the intent.

 > Typeclasses are ultimately supported so that **ADTs** can be implemented.
 Scala for instance supports implicit parameters; paremeters that do not need to be specified at call site...